huyTon-IceBear/data-analysis---machine-learning/pages/prediction/tyres-classify.md

     Limit 10
     ```

-- Here, I'm computing the accuracy of the KNN algorithm for different values of K (number of nearest neighbors).
-Each query calculates the accuracy for a specific value of K by comparing the predicted values with the expected values.
-The accuracy is computed as the number of correct predictions divided by the total number of predictions.
-These results are then combined using UNION ALL to create a unified view of accuracy for different K values.
-Finally, I filter out any accuracy values that are equal to 0, as they do not contribute to the evaluation.
+- Then, I'm evaluating KNN algorithm accuracy across various K values by comparing predicted and expected outcomes, combining results through UNION ALL, and filtering out zero accuracies.
     ```sql k_accuracy_results
     WITH knn_results AS (
         -- Query for k = 3